swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/03/19-getting-started-with-structured-concurrency-in-swift/19-getting-started-with-structured-concurrency-in-swift.md

 This is a structured way to run multiple pieces of work concurrently.
 It's clear when the tasks start and when they end.
 You can run many pieces of work in parallel.
 And you can await all tasks being completed, and get an error if any one of them fails.

 The above task group can throw errors, but not all task groups need to throw.
-If you use ``withTaskGroup``, you'll be able to run tasks that don't throw, and you won't need to handle errors.
+If you use ``withTaskGroup(of:returning:body:)``, you'll be able to run tasks that don't throw, and you won't need to handle errors.

 In the above example, `withThrowingTaskGroup(of: Book.self)` specifies that each task _must_ produce a `Book` result if successful.
 In some cases, the result of the task is not necessary.
 In this case however, the results are helpful to collect the books that were bought.